lazerwalker/orbital/README.md

 ```
 Sizes the element to a given number of 50px columns.

 You must include a value for `$full`.
 Other than that, all sizes are optional and will default to the `$full` value.
+As mentioned above, with the exception of the `$wide` size, a value given for a specific screen size will also apply to all smaller screen sizes unless you explicitly set a different value for those smaller screens.

   * `$full`: The number of columns to take up in default view (1150px-1350px)
   * `$wide`: The number of columns for wide view